jherkenhoff/Penning.jl/README.md

 Penning.jl provides the possibility to build arbitrary electronic circuits that can be "attached" to electrodes of a Penning trap.
 Two different techniques can be used to model the behaviour of the circuit:
 - You can use a block-oriented approach, in which you instantiate circuit components like resistors, capacitors etc. and specify their connections.
 Under the hood, [ModelingToolkit.jl](https://mtk.sciml.ai/dev/), an equation based modeling framework, converts this abstract representation into their underlying differential equations.
 This allows us to build complex circuits without having to do any hand calculations.
-Unfortunately, this comes at the price of significantly longer compilation times and a slightly slower simulation runtime. **Unfortunately, this type of circuit modelling is temporarily not available due to changes in the internal structure of Penning.**
+Unfortunately, this comes at the price of significantly longer compilation times and a slightly slower simulation runtime. **Unfortunately, this type of circuit modelling is temporarily not available due to changes in the internal structure of Penning.jl.**
 - You can manually enter the differential equation of the circuit in [state space representation](https://en.wikipedia.org/wiki/State-space_representation) (SS).
 This technique requires more analytical hand-calculations prior to the simulation, but rewards you by being significantly faster.
 A collection of commonly used circuits are build in for convenience, so that you most certainly dont need to set up the differential equations yourselve (e.g. SSCircuitResistor or SSCircuitResonator).

 ## Development